KARTIKSUMBLY/kartiksumbly/README.md

 ## 🚀 About Me

-I'm a [Your Profession/Role] who loves to explore new technologies and contribute to open-source projects.
+I'm a Computer science engineering student who loves to explore new technologies and contribute to open-source projects.
 My primary focus is on **[specific area of expertise, e.g., Full Stack Development, Data Science, AI, etc.]**, but I'm always excited to learn new things.

 - 🔭 I’m currently working on DSA
 - 🌱 I’m currently learning ML